OpenRadioss/OpenRadioss/Stable_code.md

       latest-YYYYMMDD

-## To obtain stable version of the code
+## To obtain a stable version of the code

-### Download from release area
+### Download from the release area

 Source code can be downloaded from the [Releases area on GitHub](https://github.com/OpenRadioss/OpenRadioss/releases)

 ![image](/doc/stable_release.png)

-### Obtain the stable release from clone of OpenRadioss repository
+### Obtain the stable release from a clone of the OpenRadioss repository

-Command line calls permits to gather the tags from OpenRadioss:
+Command line calls permit gathering the tags from OpenRadioss:

-#### On linux in the clone
+#### On Linux in the clone

   To gather all tags from OpenRadioss